 Select documents or document groups that you want to search and click Continue.

-Select whether the base unit for the search and the later coding should be:
+Select the base unit for the search and the coding:

 Enter a search term.
 You can test your search expression in the text that you see in the lower half of the screen.